Potjoe-97/Guides/LineageOS_DoovR17Pro_guide_EN.md

 fastboot reboot
 ```

 ET VOILA!
-You flashed your Custom GSI ROM to your Doov R17 Pro!
+You flashed a Custom GSI ROM to your Doov R17 Pro!

 > [!WARNING]
 > **DO NOT RELOCK THE BOOTLOADER** after flashing or you will get a dm-verity corruption warning.